-Ensure reasonable limitation in program expenditures to facilitate restoration of the ASCF fund, while observing proper due diligence.
+- · Provide a reasonable and equitable distribution of funds - · Ensure effective management of program expenditures to facilitate restoration of the ASCF fund, while observing proper due diligence.

 Enhance ability to be more responsive to the diverse salmon conservation needs of each province by offering a greater allocation in grant funding, subject to improvement in investment income.